 Potatoes belong to the family Solanaceae, the same family as the tomato.
 If you have grown both plants, you have probably noticed their similarities.
 Unlike tomatoes, which have small flowers and large berries, potato flowers are large and the berries are small.
-Although they are rarely seen in hot or dry climates, potato plants both flower and produce berries that look like small, usually green tomatoes.
+Although they are rarely seen in hot or dry climates, potato plants both flower and produce berries that look like small, usually green, tomatoes.
 Each berry contains up to several hundred seeds, although many varieties produce much smaller amounts.
 These berries are sometimes called “seed balls,” although that is now a pretty dated term.

 The range of potato plants that even experienced gardeners have seen is pretty small.
 There are roughly 50 varieties that are commonly grown in North America and they fall mostly into the category of russet baking potatoes, red and yellow boiling potatoes, and fingerlings.
 If you grow from seeds, you will discover that potato plants can grow up to five feet tall, that some of them have partly purple foliage, that they have flowers of many different colors, and that the tubers have a range of skin and flesh colors that extends well beyond the white, yellow, and red potatoes most frequently seen in grocery stores.
 Growing potatoes from seed can be a source of both joy and frustration because, in addition to the wide diversity of form and flavor, you will encounter problems that are never seen in commercial potatoes.

 There are literally thousands of varieties of potatoes.
 The majority of them are only grown in their native region in the Andes, where there are about 3,000 extant varieties.
 The potatoes used in the rest of the world have emerged from a relatively narrow genetic bottleneck as a consequence of breeding them for performance in other climates and with traits suitable for industrial agriculture.

 Potatoes primarily come in two different genetic arrangements: diploid and tetraploid.
 Regardless of whether they are diploid or polyploid, all but a very few experimental varieties are hybrids.
 As hybrids, they don’t grow true from seed.
 Every potato plant grown from seed is different.
 Varieties can only be maintained by replanting the tubers.
 Therefore, the primary use of true potato seed is the creation of new varieties

 Diploids are almost exclusively grown in the Andes and there are no commercial diploid varieties in North America (there are a few in Europe and Japan).
 Diploid potatoes are small and usually have lower yields, but they compensate for this with a great diversity of skin and flesh colors.
 Many of them have flavor that is superior to commercial potatoes.
 In addition to the tubers, the plants are typically smaller and have narrow foliage compared to tetraploids.
 The seeds are usually smaller than those of tetraploids as well (Simmonds 1963).

 Potatoes have two growth habits: determinate and indeterminate.
 Determinate potatoes usually have early and mid-season maturities.
 They grow to a certain size, set tubers, and then senesce uniformly.
 Indeterminate potatoes will continue to grow for as long as conditions allow, producing very large plants and, in some cases, very large harvests of tubers.
 This is not a useful trait for big agriculture, since it makes it difficult to time the harvest.
 Where indeterminate varieties and big agriculture intersect, as is the case with the classic variety ‘Russet Burbank’, the solution usually involves killing the crop with herbicide in order to harvest while weather is still favorable.
 Indeterminacy is often a very good trait for small growers who are not reliant on mechanical harvesting and no herbicides are needed.

 Potato taxonomists have divided up domesticated potatoes under a number of different schemes over the years.
 This is good insofar as it shows the progress of our understanding of the evolutionary relationships between varieties.
-It is, however, rather confusing for the amateur potato grower, because all of these systems are still used.
+It is, however, rather confusing for the amateur potato breeder, because the potato literature is filled with references to outdated systems.

 The two main classification systems that are used in potato literature over the past fifty years divide the different potato phenotypes into either nine species and two subspecies or eight cultivar groups underneath the single species, S. tuberosum.
 Although these systems are still commonly used, modern genetic analysis has made them both obsolete.
 Unfortunately, nobody is going to go back and revise all of the books, research, genebank identifications, and other material that relies upon the previous classification systems.
 They may not even be used consistently in modern work; for example, while the USDA genebank generally uses the most recent taxonomy, the International Potato Center (CIP), still uses the old species designations in many cases.
 You need to be aware of both the historical and modern systems of classification for now.

 S. tuberosum subsp. tuberosum or S. tuberosum, Tuberosum group.

 Tetraploid.
-The modern potato, which probably originated in southern Argentina and Chile from a cross between an Andigena potato and a wild relative (Grun 1990).
-This group of potatoes was introduced to Europe about 150 years after Andigena types and was bred intensively following the destruction of many of the existing andigenum cultivars by late blight.
+The modern potato, which probably originated in coastal Chile as a result of selection among andigena type potatoes for long day tuberization.
+This group of potatoes was introduced to Europe about 150 years after andigena types and was bred intensively following the destruction of many of the existing andigena cultivars by late blight.

 S. tuberosum subsp. andigenum or S. tuberosum, Andigenum group.

 Tetraploid, originating probably from a natural hybridization between a stenotomum potato and a wild relative (Grun 1990).
-Andigena potatoes are considered to be the immediate ancestor of Chilean potatoes.
+Andigena potatoes are the immediate ancestor of Chilean potatoes.
 Their main distinction from modern and Chilean varieties is that they have short day tuberization.
 Size and yield are generally smaller than modern potatoes.
 They are considerably more diverse though, with a wide range of colors and shapes.
 Taste is often superior to that of modern potatoes.
 Unfortunately, many of them are quite vulnerable to late blight, because the late blight pathogen was not present during their evolution.
 This was the group of potatoes originally introduced to Europe, before late blight developed and made it infeasible to continue growing them.

 S. stenotomum or S. tuberosum, Stenotomum group.

-Stenotomum potatoes are mostly diploids.
-Unlike the Phureja group, they have dormancy.
+Stenotomum potatoes are diploids.
+Unlike the Phureja group of diploids, they have dormancy.
 They are grown at higher elevations in the Andes and many have some frost resistance (NRC 1989).
 Stenotomum tubers tend to be long, often with an irregular surface, and colors are primarily white, red, or purple.
 Frost resistance and dormancy make this group of potatoes particularly interesting for breeding for short season climates.
-Stenotomum now also includes what was previously known as S. goniocalyx, commonly known as papa amarilla, a group of small potatoes with yellow skin and flesh, known for their particularly rich flavor.
+Stenotomum includes what was previously known as S. goniocalyx, commonly known as papa amarilla, a group of small potatoes with yellow skin and flesh, known for their particularly rich flavor.
 Stenotomum is thought to be the earliest of the domesticated potatoes, from which all other Andean domesticated potatoes descended.